Moving

 Build it online, free, formatted to match a bill of lading

 Contents Proof lets you build a moving inventory the same way — room by room, item by item — with a photo attached to anything that matters, then export a PDF formatted to match the household goods bill of lading structure movers actually use, including item numbering, condition notes, and box numbers.
+If you'd rather work with the data directly — for example, sharing a spreadsheet with your moving company — see our guide on choosing between PDF, Excel, Word, and CSV exports.

 Start your moving inventory now — free, no account required